DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 testcafe all tests/sample-fixture.js -r xunit
 ```

-The following command runs tests and generates a test report by using the custom plugin reporter.
+The following command runs tests and generates a test report by using the custom reporter plugin.

 ```sh
 testcafe all tests/sample-fixture.js -r my-reporter